Introduction

 6.2 Learn more

-Apart from aggregate(), there are other advanced functions such as array_foreach() and eval() that are very powerful.
-Learn about them in the following video where I explain some use cases.
+Apart from aggregate(), there are other advanced functions in the expression engine.
+Learn about these in the following video where I explain some fun and practical use cases that leverage QGIS expressions.

 Supplement